Flag Hardy space theory on Heisenberg groups and applications: Introduction

-$\bullet$ In dealing with the geometry of the flag structure, we have to deal simultaneously with several metrics.
-For example, we deal with two heat kernels: one on the Heisenberg group, which may be estimated in terms of the Kor\'anyi metric, and another in just the central variable, which involves a Euclidean metric.
-This leads to various complications, such as decompositions into annuli that involve both metrics.
-To characterise the boundedness of singular integral on an individual atom, we use the translation and dilation on $\Hn$ to simply and reduce the estimate to the case of a particle $a_R$ which is supported in a rectangle $R$ centred at the origin of $\Hn$ and of width $1$.
+Further, to handle the geometry of the flag structure, we have to deal simultaneously with several metrics.
+For example, we deal with two heat kernels: one on the Heisenberg group, which may be estimated in terms of the Korányi distance, and another in just the central variable, which involves a Euclidean distance.
+This leads to various complications, such as decompositions into sets defined using two metrics.
+To characterise the boundedness of singular integral on an individual atom, we use the translation and dilation on $\Hn$ to simply and reduce the estimate to the case of a particle $a_R$ which is supported in a shard $R$ centred at the origin of $\Hn$ and of width $1$.
 Then the decomposition of $\Hn$ into annuli is straightforward.
-However, a direct decomposition of $\Hn$ into annuli for an arbitrary rectangle $R$ is also feasible by combining the Euclidean metric on $\C^\cdim$ and the Kor\'anyi metric on $\Hn$.
+However, a direct decomposition of $\Hn$ into annuli for an arbitrary shard $R$ is also feasible by combining the Euclidean metric on $\Cn$ and the Korányi metric on $\Hn$.
 This allows us to handle singular integrals that are not convolutions and further development on flag Hardy spaces associated with more general operators.
 We discuss this in more depth in Section 8.1.

-$\bullet$ It is tricky to show the nontangential maximal function dominates the Lusin area function.
-In the multi-parameter tensor product setting $\R^m\times\R^n$, the known tool to prove such a result is Merryfield's lemma \cite{M}.
-The key point of \cite{M} is a ``Cauchy--Riemann type'' equation: for every even $\phi\in C_0^\infty(\R)$ such that $\int \phi (x) \,dx=1$, there is $\psi\in C_0^\infty(\R)$ with the same support as $\phi$, such that $\int \psi (x) \,dx = 0$ and $\partial_t \phi_t(x) = \partial_x \psi_t(x)$, where $\phi_t(x) =t^{-1} \phi(x/t)$ and $\psi_t(x) = t^{-1} \psi(x/t)$.
-However, on the Heisenberg group and in more general contexts, it is not clear whether such a pair of functions exists.
-Our approach bypasses the use of this construction and of Fourier transforms, and hence it may be used in more general settings such as stratified Lie groups.
-We point out that even back to the tensor product setting, our method is new.

-$\bullet$ The standard proof of the characterisation of Hardy space via Riesz transforms uses the radial maximal function and a Cauchy--Riemann type equation.
-However, as before, the availability of a Cauchy--Riemann type equation is unclear in our setting.
-Our new method dominates the flag Littlewood--Paley square function by the flag Riesz transform, by combining the singular integral characterisation of Christ and Geller with a randomisation argument, based on the Khinchin inequality.
-We expect that our method can be applied to the study of singular integral characterisation of different version of Hardy spaces in various settings.

-$\bullet$ In proving our results on Marcinkiewicz type multipliers, the fundamental tools that we use are the atomic decomposition and the auxiliary weight $w_{j,\ell}^{\epsilon}: \Hn \to \R^+$ introduced by M\"uller, Ricci and Stein \cite{MRS2}:
+The fundamental tools to prove our results on Marcinkiewicz type multipliers, are the atomic decomposition and the auxiliary weight $w_{j,\ell}^{\epsilon}: \Hn \to \R^+$ introduced by Müller, Ricci and Stein \cite{MulRicSte2}: